 Neither is anything guaranteed if you do make it.

-But if you’re a real entrepreneur with a real product that solves a real problem, then you’re a right fit.
+But if you’re a real entrepreneur with a real product that solves a real problem, especially in a category like cosmetics or luxury brands, then you’re a right fit.
 So with all of that said, let’s talk about how to get on America’s most popular reality-based business show.

 1. Decide How You Want To Apply